-Travelling in Europe provides this incomparable experience of being able to wander between centuries, cultures and a variety of landscapes from a handful of locations that can be rallied in just a couple of hours in train or by car.
+Traveling in Europe provides this incomparable experience of being able to wander between centuries, cultures, and a variety of landscapes from a handful of locations that can be rallied in just a couple of hours by train or by car.

 The largest flea markets in Europe are often grand events complete with food, music, and entertainment.
 Held along roads, cobble stone streets, in cluttered town squares, and in grand halls, European flea markets feature pieces from all over the world and from different centuries.
 If you want to visit a European flea market to experience the cultural and history for yourself, here are some of the best stops throughout France, Germany, and the UK.
 All feature more than 1,500 vendors and at least 40% of the merchandise is antique and vintage.

 Braderie de Lille boasts historic roots and dates back to the 12th century.
 Today, this two-day market is one of the largest flea markets in Europe at nearly 100 kilometers (62 miles) of vendors as far as the eye can see.
 An annual average of 2 million attendees visits each September for an engrossing shopping experience in Lille, France.
 Shoppers browsing through booths, stalls, and tables will be treated to live entertainment.
 After you browse, cap off your day with a plate of steaming hot Moules Frites (mussels and french fries), the traditional food of the Braderie de Lille.